History Files

 Gods of the Indus civilisation

-The discovery of seals and statuettes leads us to believe that the people of the Indus worshipped a (Trimukha) three-faced god which has been identified as Pashupati, the god of cattle - a figurine depicting the image of a god seated in the lotus position and surrounded by animals was discovered during excavations.
+The discovery of seals and statuettes leads us to believe that the people of the Indus worshipped a (Trimukha) three-faced god which has been identified as Pashupati, the god of cattle - a figurine was discovered during excavations which depicted the image of a god seated in the lotus position and surrounded by animals.

 Similarities have been drawn between Pashupati and gods such as Shiva and Rudra.
 Objects which have looked very similar to the linga or the phallic symbol of Shiva were also discovered, which leads one to believe that the inhabitants were followers of the Shiva/Shaivite cult.